-The human ear does not respond uniformly to different frequencies 'A' weighting is commonly used to simulate the frequency response of the ear.
-It is used in the assessment of risk of damage of hearing due to noise and is usually expressed with a capital A in the unit abbreviation (i.e. ${LAmax,}$ ${LAeq,}$ etc.) or a capital A in brackets after a dB level (i.e. 3dB(A)).
+A-Weighting: The human ear does not respond uniformly to different frequencies.
+A-weighting is commonly used to simulate the frequency response of the ear.
+It is used in the assessment of risk of damage of hearing due to noise and is usually expressed with a capital A in the unit abbreviation (i.e. LAmax, LAeq, etc.) or a capital A in brackets after a dB level (i.e. 3dB(A)).

-2.1.8 Frequency

-Frequency is defined as the number of cycles per second and is denoted on Hertz (Hz).
-For sound this is subjectively perceived as pitch.

-2.1.9 Frequency Spectrum

-Analysis of the relative contributions of different frequencies that make up a noise.

-2.1.10 Free Field

-The term 'free field' is used to define noise levels that have been measured or predicted in the absence of any influence of reflections from nearby surfaces, other than the ground.
-In practice, a noise level is considered to be free field if it is at a distance greater than 3.5m from any reflecting surfaces, other than the ground.

-2.1.11 Façade Level

-A façade level refers to noise levels an assessment location between 1 and 3.5m from the façade of a building or other reflective structure.
-The difference between the façade and free field noise level depends on the distance from the reflecting surface, but is generally accepted to e 2.5 dB(A) at a distance of 1m.

-2.1.12 L{Aeq,T}

-The equivalent continuous A-weighted sound pressure level.
-The value of the A-weighted sound pressure level in dB of continuous steady sound within a specified time interval, T, has the same r.m.s. sound pressure as a sound that varies with time.

-2.1.13 L{A10,T}

-The A-weighted sound pressure level of the residual noise in decibels exceeded for 10 % for a given time interval.
-This is the noise index defined by the government to describe road traffic noise.

-A9/A96 Inshes to Smithton DMRB Stage 2 Scheme Assessment Report Part 6: Appendices

-2.1.14 L {A90,T} The A-weighted sound pressure level of the residual noise in decibels exceeded for 90% of the time.
-This is the noise index that is used to define the background noise level.
-2.1.15 L {Amax} The maximum r.m.s.
-A-weighted sound pressure level occurring within a specified time period.
-2.1.16 Fast Time Weighting Fast time weighting indicates sound pressure level measurements undertaken using a 125 millisecond moving average time weighting period (i.e. L{AFmax}).
+A9 Dualling Programme: Tay Crossing to Ballinluig DMRB Stage 3 Environmental Statement Appendix A17.1: Noise and Vibration Terminology

+- 2.1.7 Frequency: Frequency is defined as the number of cycles per second and is denoted by Hertz (Hz).
+For sound this is subjectively perceived as pitch. - 2.1.8 Frequency Spectrum: Analysis of the relative contributions of different frequencies that make up a noise. - 2.1.9 Free-field: The term "free-field" is used to define noise levels that have been measured or predicted in the absence of any influence of reflections from nearby surfaces, other than the ground.
+In practice, a noise level is considered to be free-field if it is at a distance greater than 3.5m from any reflecting surfaces, other than the ground. - 2.1.10 Façade Level: A façade level refers to noise levels at an assessment location 1m from the façade of a building or other reflective structure.
+The difference between the façade and free-field noise level depends on the distance from the reflecting surface, but is generally accepted to be 2.5dB(A) at a distance of 1m. - 2.1.11 LAeq,T: The equivalent continuous A-weighted sound pressure level.
+The value of the A-weighted sound pressure level in dB of continuous steady sound within a specified time interval, T, has the same r.m.s. sound pressure as a sound that varies with time. - 2.1.12 LA10,T: The A-weighted sound pressure level exceeded for 10 % of the time during the measurement period.
+This is the noise index typically used to describe road traffic noise, for example, when calculating road traffic noise in accordance with the Department of Transport's and Welsh Office publication: Calculation of Road Traffic Noise (CRTN 1988). - 2.1.13 LA90,T: The A-weighted sound pressure level exceeded for 90 % of the time during the measurement period.
+This is the noise index is typically used to define the underlying background noise level. - 2.1.14 LAmax: The maximum r.m.s.
+A-weighted sound pressure level occurring within a specified time period. - 2.1.15 Fast Time Weighting: Fast time weighting indicates sound pressure level measurements undertaken using a 125 millisecond moving average time weighting period (i.e. LAFmax).